 The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for The Oaks Residential Village and student parking.
 In late January, select candidates will participate in an on-campus competition for these scholarships.

-The annual Kenosha Scholarship Competition takes place in mid-January.
+The Kenosha Scholarship Competition takes place on Friday, January 25, 2019.
 During the campus visit, prospective Kenosha Scholars will complete an essay and have a conversation with two faculty/staff members.
 Additionally, competitors will have the opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students.
 Parents are invited to an interactive session to learn more about the benefits of a Carthage education.

 how to apply